bcgov/gwa-cli/README.md

 Running `build` first is required so npm can link to the correct files.
 During development `/src` TypeScript files will be compiled to the `/dist` folder.

-Running `$ gwa-dev` will allow for preview of any local changes.
+Running `$ gwa` will allow for preview of any local changes.
 When you are ready to publish run `$ npm run build`

 To uninstall simply run `$ npm uninstall` from this directory.

+#### Releasing a new version

+Make sure the `package.json` version is updated following SEMVER conventions.
+Make a PR into the main branch.